Joseph Laumann: Return to Sportfreunde Lotte

 In November 2017, Laumann returned to Sportfreunde Lotte, again as an assistant coach, however, this time under head coach Andreas Golombek.
 He left the club again at the end of the season, when head coach Golombek was replaced by Matthias Maucksch.

 On 9 April 2018, Laumann returned to the club for the third time, once again under Ismail Atalan, who had been re-appointed as the head coach of Sportfreunde Lotte.

 Hallescher FC

 On 25 February 2020, Laumann and Atalan left Sportfreunde Lotte to join Hallescher FC.

 Barnsley

 On 30 October 2020, it was confirmed by English Championship club Barnsley, that Laumann had been hired as the assistant coach of French head coach Valérien Ismaël.
-In an interview in November 2020, Laumann revealed, that him and Ismaël had been friends for several years but never worked together until now.
+In an interview in November 2020, Laumann revealed, that he and Ismaël had been friends for several years but never worked together until now.

 On 1 November 2021, it was announced that Laumann would take the position of caretaker manager following the sacking of Markus Schopp.
 He subsequently led Barnsley to their first victory in 14 games with a 2–1 win over Derby County.
 Laumann lost his second game as caretaker to Hull City in a 2–0 defeat.
 Laumann was replaced by Poya Asbaghi on 21 November 2021, returning to a post as coach.